zjrosen/perles/internal/orchestration/workflow/templates/cook.md

 ### Phase 2: Task Execution Loop

-For each task in sequence:
+For each task in sequence (from first to last) NEVER parallelize only work on a single task at a time:

 #### Step 1: Assign Implementation Worker